By Gordon Duff, Senior Editor

 One of the biggest areas to discuss as we move on are the crippling sanctions the US has imposed on Syria.
 These are insane, particularly during a war where the Syrian people, the Syrian Army and militias are fighting a fight that, as is so rarely the case anymore, the US has a real security stake in.

 While we were there, the Israeli papers attacked me and Jim Dean.
 That alone should have made people suspicious as it made clear who had gravitas and who did not.
 In reality, little at the conference was about Israel.
 Where they are involved, we have strong proof but wider examination puts much more focus on Turkey.

 I think Israel is making a mistake in its role with Erdogan.
 In the real world I prefer dialog to name calling.
 Hanke, who was attache to Israel, pointed out the potential.
 A nation could have a worse neighbor than Syria.
 They are quite well structured and much more moderate than most are aware.
 Syria appears to be at least as free as any EU nation and I did put that to the test on more than one occasion.

 You can certainly say anything and everyone does.
 No one is tied to a “party line” and there is very little religious proselytizing.
 Here at VT, we drown in intelligence, much more than any national government ever sees or any national leader is allowed to see.
 I probably have more and certainly better intelligence briefers than any head of state.

 We will be reporting more, about a world war, not a civil war.
 As usual, we stand with all of like mind, Israeli, US, Syrian, Russian, British, French, Iranian, the list most know quite well. more…

-Posted by Gordon Duff, Senior Editor on December 8, 2014, With 6359 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on December 8, 2014, With 6477 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.